LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 ```
 #Number of participants in NFDI consortia
+#defaultView:BarChart
-#defaultView:BarChart #<---Use the bar chart as the visualization type and give me the results immediately in the form of a bar chart.
+#  Use the bar chart as the visualization type and give me the results immediately in the form of a bar chart.

 SELECT DISTINCT ?NFDIKLabel  (COUNT(DISTINCT ?participants ) as ?participantsCount)
-#Give me the unique (no double entries) names of the accepted NFDIK consortia.
+#  Give me the unique (no double entries) names of the accepted NFDIK consortia.
-#Count the participants using the COUNT function and return the number of participants as a new variable ?participantsCount.
+#  Count the participants using the COUNT function and return the number of participants as a new variable ?participantsCount.

 WHERE
 {
 ?NFDIK wdt:P31 wd:Q98270496. #Give me all accepted NFDI consortia.
 ?NFDIK wdt:P710 ?participants. #Show me the all participants of this NFDI consortium.
-#Attention: Not all consortia are listed here, but only those that have an entry participants in Wikidata.
+#  Attention: Not all consortia are listed here, but only those that have an entry participants in Wikidata.
-#Participants can be researchers, research institutions, universities, companies and many more.
+#  Participants can be researchers, research institutions, universities, companies and many more.

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en" . }
-# Helps to get the label in your language, if not, then english language
+#  Helps to get the label in your language, if not, then english language is selected

 }
 GROUP BY ?NFDIKLabel
-#Group by NFDIK
+#  Group by NFDIK

 HAVING (?participantsCount > 4)
-#Show me only consortia that have more than four registered participants.
+#  Show me only NFDI consortia that have more than four registered participants.

 ```